The Ultimate QR Code Guide: Everything You Need to Know

 • Level H: 30% of codewords can be restored

-This is why you can customize QR codes with logos or colors - as long as you don't exceed the error correction threshold, the code remains scannable.
+This is why you can customize QR codes with logos or colors.
+As long as you don't exceed the error correction threshold, the code stays scannable.

 What Can QR Codes Store?

-QR codes are incredibly versatile in terms of data types:
+QR codes handle a wide range of data types:

 The most common use case.
 Scanning takes users directly to websites, landing pages, or app store downloads.
-Perfect for marketing campaigns and contactless information sharing.
+Works well for marketing campaigns and contactless information sharing.

 Contact Information (vCard)

 Store complete contact details including name, phone, email, address, and company information.
-Scanning instantly creates a new contact on your phone - perfect for business cards and networking events.
+Scanning creates a new contact on your phone, making them useful for business cards and networking events.

 WiFi Credentials

 Encode your WiFi network name, password, and encryption type.
-Guests can connect to your network by simply scanning the code - no typing required.
+Guests can connect to your network by scanning the code.
+No typing required.
+For step-by-step instructions, see our guide to creating WiFi QR codes.

 Payment Information